TheTreeofGrace/Hands-on-With-PactNET/Readme.md

 ![](./Images/get-try-it-out.png)

-Now lets run the frontend console application that contains the cunsumer side API.
+Now lets run the frontend console application that contains the consumer side API.
 For this you will need to open another wetty terminal (just copy and paste the url into a new tab).

 ```
 cd PlaygroundCLI